sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 - A **TESTS** block (optional)

   Formatted just like EXAMPLES, containing tests that are not relevant to users.
+In particular, these blocks are not shown when users ask for help via `foo?`: they are stripped by the function :func:`sage.misc.sagedoc.skip_TESTS_block`.

 Template
 ^^^^^^^^